Mitchell, Illinois

 Mitchell is an unincorporated community and census-designated place (CDP) in Madison County, Illinois, United States.
 As of the 2020 census, its population was 1,217.
 It is part of the Metro East region of greater St. Louis.

+History

+Two brothers from Chicago, John Jay and William H. Mitchell, settled in the area in 1870 and bought about 4000 acre of Mississippi River bottomland, which they drained to operate a cattle ranch.
+When the Chicago and Alton Railroad built its line from Alton toward East St. Louis, John Mitchell promoted the railroad and established a stop he named for himself, Mitchell Station.
+The Wabash and other lines soon laid tracks through the area, and Mitchell grew as a rail junction.

+When U.S. Route 66 was commissioned in 1926, it ran through Mitchell along the corridor now followed by Illinois Route 203.
+The Luna Cafe, built in 1924, became a well-known stop on the highway and remains in business; its neon sign, later restored with help from the Friends of the Mother Road, is a local landmark.
+According to local legend the cafe also housed a Prohibition-era gambling room and an upstairs brothel and drew visits from the gangster Al Capone, although these stories are undocumented.

 Geography

 Mitchell is located in western Madison County at the junction of Interstate 270 and Illinois Route 203, part of former U.S. Route 66, approximately 13 mi northeast of downtown St. Louis.
 It is bordered to the south and east by Pontoon Beach, to the northeast by Edwardsville, and to the northwest by the unincorporated community of Brooks.
 Granite City is 6 mi to the southwest via IL 203.
 A few years ago, Mitchell tried to become an independent city, but that vote was never allowed because of court challenges from nearby communities.

 According to the U.S. Census Bureau, the Mitchell CDP has an area of 0.56 sqmi, all land.
 The community sits on the Mississippi River floodplain, known in the region as American Bottom.

 The lone school in the town is Mitchell Elementary School.
 Near town to the east is the Gateway Commercial Business Center, a place of trucking companies and more.
 Also located in Mitchell is the Luna Cafe, a historic landmark along old Route 66.